scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/introduction.md

 ### What prerequisite knowledge does someone need?

-Ideally, it would be good to have minimum coding knowledge to get started reviewing.
+Ideally, this tutorial will get you started reviewing without requiring you to know any programing languages.
 The text exercises make no assumptions about coding knowledge.
+Text exercise 1 is a baking recipe.
+Text exercise 2 is an example of culturally specific mixup.
+These can occur when writing documentation for a global audience.
 Variations in cultural knowledge always exist and it is important to have this in mind when writing or reviewing.
-Text exercise 2 is an example of culturally specific mixup.
+Text exercise 3 is some origami instructions,

+The exercises that use code are in Python and in Fortran.
+You can do either or both!
 Python is used by people across various domains by people with various scientific and non-scientific backgrounds.
 The python exercises will be at the "introduction to python level" found in "learn python" tutorials.
 Fortran has a more restricted user base in terms of which domains people work in.
 These domains typically have numerical code.
 For Fortran exercise 1, some mathematics knowledge is assumed.
+Fortran exercise 2 is a refactoring exercise.

+### Help I don't have a GitHub account!

+Part of the tutorial is getting familiar with GitHub, but setting up a GitHub account and setting up the tutorial may be a high bar to entry.
+One of the goals of this project is to get people looking at open source software.
+With this in mind, a 'take-a-look' repository with the exercise issues and pull requests is available at [take-a-look](https://github.com/scientific-software-reviewers/tutorial-take-a-look).
+You can follow along with the tutorial and read the issues and pull requests without having to run your own GitHub actions.